ienoob/neo_nlp_project/nlp_applications/ie_relation_extraction/re.md

-[3] Joint Extraction of Entities and Relations Based on a Novel Decomposition Strategy [4] Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking [5] Joint Extraction of Entities and Relations Based on a Novel Tagging Scheme
+[3] Joint Extraction of Entities and Relations Based on a Novel Decomposition Strategy [4] Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking [5] Joint Extraction of Entities and Relations Based on a Novel Tagging Scheme [6] Joint Entity and Relation Extraction with Table-Sequence Encoders [7] Two are Better than One:Joint Entity and Relation Extraction with Table-Sequence Encoders [8] PRGC: Potential Relation and Global Correspondence Based Joint Relational Triple Extraction